Dimikey/pwbot2/README.md

 This "pwbot2" is an upgrade from a previous version "pwbot", which works in a newer version of PW.

+Tested at this server, which claims to be 1.5.0, shrunken down to 1.3.6: https://pwglobal.org/ Make sure to start the game in 32-bit mode.

 What this bot does:
 - acquires character info